ligato/docs/docs/user-guide/concepts.md

 !!!
 Note
     There are a number of similar terms in this documentation and elsewhere used to define what is essentially a data or database of key-value pairs or more generally structured data objects.
 These terms include but are not limited to KV database, KVDB, KV data and so on.
 We will use the term `KV store` in this section as this is the term used by [etcd](https://etcd.io), the most widely deployed key-value store in used today.

+    `Connector` is a term that applies to any plugin providing access or connectivity to an external entity such as a KVDB.
+The etcd plugin is considered a connector.

 ### Why the KV Store?